 getfattr -n ceph.dir.layout /mnt/localceph

-As you can in the output of the command, the “pool=data_ec” confirms the filesystem is using the erasure coded pool we created for storage.
+The output from this command, “pool=data_ec” confirms the filesystem is using the Erasure Coded pool that has been created for storage.

-- If you can’t run either “setfattr” or “getfattr” commands, please install the “attr” package: yum install attr
+- If “setfattr” or “getfattr” commands fail, the “attr” package may need to be installed: yum install attr